We are living in an age of accessible data.

 Numbers are persuasive.
-You could tell your CFO that content brings in customers, or you could tell them that 72 percent of marketers believe that content increases engagement.
+You could tell your CFO that content brings in customers, or you could tell them that 72 percent of marketers believe that content increases customer engagement.

 The second one is more likely to get you funding.
 People are more likely to care about your claims when you include relevant statistics.

-Without specific data points, such as your ROI before and after a campaign, you can only think in general terms.
+Without specific marketing data points, such as your ROI before and after a campaign, you can only think in general terms.
 Either your income went up while a certain ad was running or it didn't.
 Either you got more email list sign-ups after you started pay-per-click (PPC) advertising or you didn't.

 If you determine if the marketing initiative itself worked, getting funding is much easier.
 And if it didn’t work, you can save money spent on continuing the initiative.

 With marketing analytics, you can clearly demonstrate not just that something is or isn't working, but also why.
 And with that "why," you can convince people to make a change.